IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US14 - Payments for custom order**

-As a buyer, I want to have the option of customizing elements of my vehicle (as long as the model/agency allows it).
+As a buyer, I want to have the option of customizing elements of my vehicle (as long as the model/car dealership allows it).

 **Validation:**
 - VA141 Display list of all available customizations.
+  -
 - VA142 If a customization is not currently available gray out the button holding the option.
+  -
 - VA143 A customized button is displayed on available vehicles.
+  -
 - VA144 The user can view the customizable vehicles and customize them.
+  -

 **Priority:** Medium